 Additionally, if a homeowner is a veteran, they may also qualify for some veterans programs through the VA.

-For assistance with the cost of the sewer connection fee, Please contact the Water and Sewer Department.
+For assistance with the cost of the sewer connection fee, Please contact the Water Utilities Department.

 Note to Realtors:

 Please make your buyers and sellers aware of the Time of Sale Septic program requirements.

 Evaluators must send the completed Disposal System Transfer Evaluation Form to the West Bloomfield Township Development Services Department within ten (10) days of the evaluation of the system.

 If no sanitary sewer is available, repair or replacing the system will require a permit from the Oakland County Environmental Health Department (248-926-3305.)
 Also required will be the Development Services Department Part 91 Grading and Drainage/SESC Permit.

 If the home is vacant at the time of transfer of ownership, please contact Developmental Services for more information.